Ayoub-Igo10/eng_130_virt.../README.md

 - What is virtualisation & benefits of it?

 Virtualization relies on software to simulate hardware functionality and create a virtual computer system.
 This enables IT organizations to run more than one virtual system – and multiple operating systems and applications – on a single server.
 The resulting benefits include economies of scale and greater efficiency.

-- what is dev env?
+- What is dev env?

 A development environment in software and web development is a workspace for developers to make changes without breaking anything in a live environment.

 - What is vagrant?